FelistaYE/Othello/README.md

 6. If you cannot make any valid move, you pass your turn.
 7. The game ends when no player can move.
 8. The player with more pieces of their color wins.

-# How to Play

-1. Run the program.
-2. The board initializes with 4 pieces in the center (2 black and 2 white).
-3. Black moves first.
-4. Click on an empty square to place a piece.
-5. The game only allows valid moves that capture at least one opponent piece.
-6. If a player cannot make any move, the turn passes to the other player.
-7. The game ends when neither player can make moves.
-8. The player with more pieces of their color wins.

 # Requirements